ostrio:cookies

 • γŠ—οΈ Full Unicode support for cookie values

-• πŸ‘¨β€πŸ’» Supports String, Array, Object, and Boolean as cookie value types
+• πŸ‘¨β€πŸ’» Supports String, Number, Array, Object, Boolean, and null as cookie value types

 • β™Ώ IE support, thanks to @derwok